IHP-GmbH/TO_Apr2025/PA_180GHz/doc/source/designdata.rst

     :width: 800
     :height: 400

+The transient analysis consisted of sufficient amount of cycles in observation for proper fourier transformation.

 .. image:: _static/Fourier_Transformed.PNG
     :align: center
     :width: 800
     :height: 400

+In the fourier transformation multiple harmonics were observed, only the first one being accountable for output power.

 .. image:: _static/Gain_vs_Pin.png
     :align: center
     :width: 1000